erikvanoosten/metrics-scala/README.md

 *Capturing JVM- and application-level metrics.
 So you know what's going on.*

-This is the Scala API for [Coda Hale's Metrics](https://github.com/codahale/metrics) library.
+This is the Scala API for [Dropwizard's Metrics](https://github.com/dropwizard/metrics) library.

 Initially this project started out as a line for line copy of the Metrics-scala module, released for multiple scala versions.
 Metrics dropped the scala module in version 3.0.0 and this project continued separately